kristianmandrup/authorize-mw/README.md

     @cannotRules.include rule
 ```

+Creating the permit using `permitFor factory

 ```
 myPermit = permitFor 'a man walking into the bar', ->
   # return true if this permit applies for this access obj
   match: (access) ->
     access is 'x'

-  # we will execute all methods under rules :)
+  # execute all methods in Object rules (or according to current context)
   rules:
     manage: ->
       can 'manage', ['post', 'comment']